Hitask/slate/source/includes/_item.md

 400 | 76 | Owner {owner name} is not allowed to change own permission.
 400 | 77 | Permission {principal X} downgrade to {permission X} is not allowed because parent has {permission Y} for this principal.
 400 | 78 | Cannot remove {assignee/participant} {user name} permission.
+400 | 80 | Short name already used.

 ## 4. Delete